 The Retail Equation allows customers to dispute any inaccurate items on their Return Activity Report.
 Its policy is to advocate on behalf of the customer to resolve the issue with the retailer within 30 days.

-For more about when you can and cannot make returns, see our articles about whether you can return an item to a different store and returning clothing without tags.
+For more about when you can and cannot make returns, see our research on whether you can return an item to a different store and returning clothing without tags.